CiscoDevNet/vo-id/README.md

 All these functionalities are possibple thanks to a neural model that converts audio into a **Voice Fingerprint** <br>
 Below you can find examples on how to use the package as is. <br><br>
-We are providing all the code and data for training the Neural Network, so if you have improvements to submit, please fork the repo, make pull requests or open issues.
+We are providing all the code and data for training the Neural Network, so if you have improvements to submit, please fork the repo, make pull requests or open issues. :handshake:

 ------